-When Marco Polo first visited Baku back in the 13th century, he noted seeing mysterious flames all around this region.
-Many say that these flames even played a big role in the birth of Zoroastrianism, a religion that involves a lot of fire rituals.
-It was later discovered that the cause of these mystical fires is due to Azerbaijan’s large gas reserves.
+It was later discovered that these mystical fires are caused by Azerbaijan’s large gas reserves.
 Yanar Dag is one of the most remarkable natural gas fires in Azerbaijan that is still burning today.
 Its name translates to “burning mountain” because this 10-meter (32 ft) long wall of fire is burning on the side of a hill.
-The locals there will tell you that these fires were accidentally started by a shepherd who threw out a cigarette in the 1950s and that this place hasn’t stopped burning ever since!

 18. Bibi-Heybat Mosque

 At the southern tip of Baku lies the stunning Bibi-Heybat Mosque.
 Built in the 1990s, it’s a highly-visited spiritual hub today and houses the tomb of Ukeyma Khanum, a descendant of Muhammad.

 From the outside, this mosque might not seem like anything special, but the interior is absolutely splendid — especially the green dome.
 Please remember to cover yourself from wrist to ankle before entering this mosque.
 Women need to wear headscarves too.

 ⏰ Opening hours: 6 am - 8 pm daily 🚕 How to get there: It's a 20-minute taxi ride from the Old City